 Almost all the world’s trade moves via the oceans on ships.
 Ports handle around 90% of the global trade.
 All the worlds vital raw materials like energy, metals and minerals travel through Ports as well as everyday consumer goods.
-In 2017 10.7 billion tonnes of trade moved through Ports globally.

 Our Ports handle over 8 million containers every year.
 Five times more than 20 years ago.

 Everyday billions of dollars' worth of goods arrive in Australia through our Ports on their way to Australian homes and businesses.

 Most imported goods Australians use are brought in through our Ports including cars, fuel, computers, electronics and medicine.

 Most jobs also rely in some way on import and/or export trade.
 Examples include: